frankmorgner/vsmartcard/npa/doc/README.rst

 The nPA Smart Card Library has the following dependencies:

 - `OpenSC with PACE`_
-- OpenSSL with OpenPACE_
+- OpenSSL_ with OpenPACE_

 ------------------------------
 Hints on OpenSSL with OpenPACE
 ------------------------------

-The nPA Smart Card Library links against OpenSSL, which must be patched with OpenPACE_.
-Here is an example of how to get the standard installation of OpenSSL with OpenPACE_::
+The nPA Smart Card Library links against OpenSSL_, which must be patched with OpenPACE_.
+Here is an example of how to get the standard installation of OpenPACE_::

     PREFIX=/tmp/install